thirumurthis/Learnings/jbang/Using_Jbang_to_run_java_camel_code_like_script.md

-## JBang CLI
+## JBang

-In this blog I have explained the basic usage of JBang CLI command.
+In this blog have explained the basic usage of JBang CLI command.
+With additional specification we will be able to run Java code without using any source code structure.

 ### What is JBang?

 - [JBang](https://www.jbang.dev/documentation/guide/latest/index.html) is a CLI tool which can run java code directly from a file.
 - With JBang CLI we can execute java code from file by passing it as a argument.
     - In order to execute the Java file by JBang CLI, the file shouls include special defintions within java comments, which is explained in the example.
-- JBang can execute .jsh (java shell) file.
-The .jsh file is similar to the java file, in .jsh we don't need to define the class or main method.
+- JBang can also execute .jsh (java shell) file.
+The .jsh file is similar to .java file, but it doesn't require class definition or main method.
-    - The .jsh supports the code that are executed in JShell REPL editor.
+    - Any code that executes in JShell REPL editor, can be places in .jsh file.
-- JBang can also be used to install JDK's and list JDK's. `jbang jdk list`.
+- JBang can also be used to install JDK's and list installed JDK's, using command `jbang jdk list`.

-#### Install JBang CLI
+#### Install JBang
 - JBang CLI can be installed in different ways refer [installation](https://www.jbang.dev/documentation/guide/latest/installation.html) docs.
 - In my Windows machine I used chocolatey manager.

-#### Simple hands-on to execute java code using JBang CLI
+#### Execute first Java code in JBang

 - JBang CLI requires the environment to be defined in very first line of the java file, like below.
 - This is similar to shell shebang, where we use `#!`.